Aznbai/linework-triagle/README.md

 # linework-triagle

-this work is inspired by the beaty of spyrographic and harmonographic patterns try it: https://aznbai.github.io/linework-triagle/
+this paper.js based work is inspired by the beauty of the spyrographic and harmonographic patterns.

+try it: https://aznbai.github.io/linework-triagle/